unparalleled-js/docs-1/product-updates.md

 **Actions:**
 - Create company
+- Update company
 - Get company details by ID
-- Update company
+- Search companies by domain name

+#### HubSpot Additional OAuth Scopes
+Support has been added for users to select multiple OAuth scopes when establishing a connection with our HubSpot connector.
+This will allow you to build custom actions for HubSpot APIs beyond the scope of Contacts, Deals, Engagements and Companies.

 ## Connector update: Wrike